DiegoBravoTorres/retail-PLSQL-CPP/README.md

 # Retail App PL/SQL CPP
-Retail app using PL/SQL stored procedures and C++
+Retail app using PL/SQL stored procedures and C++.

+This app allows you to interact with a SQL database using shopping functions such as, login, find product, add to cart and checkout.